If you haven’t seen this video, please take a few minutes and watch. It’s the best Ramadan video I’ve seen yet.

 As someone without a “mainstream” holiday in the United States, I have learned that my holiday is treated a bit differently.

-I am extremely proud to say this changed in New York City, this finally changed in 2013, in a bold move by the Mayor…finally joining other school districts who recognized their Muslim students should be able to deserve to tell their story.
+In New York City, the Mayor recognized Muslim students should be able to deserve to tell their story.

 Now, keep in mind, I live in the US.
 I do not celebrate the four-day Eid celebration that Muslim countries can (and do sometimes).